-The nameplate is used in support of the primary IUP identifiers (the IUP wave artmark or the IUP logo), and there is a graphic system for combining both into a single unit to clearly communicate that IUP is Indiana University of Pennsylvania.
+The nameplate is used in support of the primary IUP identifier (IUP logo), and there is a graphic system for combining both into a single unit to clearly communicate that IUP is Indiana University of Pennsylvania.

 In the IUP nameplate, the name Indiana University of Pennsylvania is set using the font Garamond Light Condensed.
 No other fonts are acceptable for use in the IUP nameplate.

-The IUP wave artmark may be used in conjunction with the IUP nameplate in the specific layout shown.
+The IUP logo may be used in conjunction with the IUP nameplate in the specific layout shown.

 IUP logo/nameplate layout